|Rewards Rating:||3.9 / 5|

 Automatic Platinum Elite status offers cardholders even more value, such as complimentary room upgrades, guaranteed room availability and a $30 spa credit for each hotel stay.
 All of this comes in addition to a great earnings rate on IHG hotel stays and double points on gas station, grocery store and restaurant purchases.

 Like many other hotel credit cards, IHG points are inflated, which means they’re only worth about 0.55 cents apiece when used to book rewards nights.
-That said, the sign-up bonus is still worth up to eight hotel nights — or up to 10 nights, if you use IHG’s free fourth night benefit to your advantage.
+That said, the sign-up bonus is still worth around $688 when redeemed for a hotel stay.

 What are points worth?